A sheetfed scanner is a device that scans loose sheets of paper, business cards and receipts generally at a very fast speed.

 Like the Borther ADS-2700W, this too offers WiFi as well as a comfortable touch screen for navigation.
 The WiFi in itself is a great feature to have even for a mid range scanner for home or small office use.

-All in all, if you have moderate scanning needs, then this is one of the best sheetfed scanners for 2019.
+All in all, if you have moderate scanning needs, then this is one of the best sheetfed scanners.

 4. Epson Workforce ES-60W – Battery Powered Portable Wireless Sheetfed Scanner